smzd/-Pewlett_Hackard_Analysis-Public/README.md

 Fig: Retiring Titles Table

 •	We also ran a query and built a table named mentorship eligibility.
-As shown below, we have 1,549 rows/ individuals that can train other employees.
+As shown below, we have 1,549 rows/ individuals that can mentor other employees.

 ![](https://github.com/smzd/Pewlett_Hackard_Analysis/blob/main/Resources/png_files/mentorship_eligibility.png)